Beige0at/endeavouros-i3wm-setup-fedora-changes/README.md

 * [dex](https://github.com/jceb/dex) : autostarting apps from /etc/xdg/autostart/ (*)
 * Notifications are done with [dunst](https://dunst-project.org): CONFIG FILE = ~/.config/dunst/dunstrc

+*Note:* changes to Papirus icon theme instead of Qogir

 **dex is enabled by default in config to autostart like on a DE.
 To disable, comment out the line:**

 `exec --no-startup-id dex --autostart --environment i3`